el-zacharoo/pub-sub/README.md

 This service is apart of my `pub-sub` services, which connects to my other app, the `subscriber` service.
 Pub/Sub allows services to communicate asynchronously, with latencies on the order of 100 milliseconds.
 When I push data from this service, my subscriber recieves the data, puts in in mongoDB and returns a message.

+In order for this to work the subscriber service needs to be running at the same time as this service.